Skip to content

 bash

-relizy release --minor --no-commit
+relizy release --no-commit

 --no-push